radumg/AEC-hackathon-Dynamo-Workshop/README.md

     "repository_url": "",
     "contains_binaries": true,
     "node_libraries": [
-        "DynamoUnchained.ZeroTouch, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null"
+        "DynamoWorkshop.ZeroTouch, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null"
     ]
 }
 ```
 ### Build Events and Start Action

-Let’s finally configure the project so that the files are copied automatically into the Dynamo packages folder  after each build in order to Debug our dlls.
+Let’s finally configure the project so that the files are copied automatically into the Dynamo packages folder after each build, enabling us to debug our dlls after making changes.

-Right click on the project > Properties > Debug > Build Events > Post-build event command line > paste the two following lines:
+Right click on the project > `Properties` > `Build Events` > `Post-build event command line` > paste the two following lines:

 `xcopy /Y "$(TargetDir)*.*" "$(AppData)\Dynamo\Dynamo Core\1.3\packages\$(ProjectName)\bin\"`

 `xcopy /Y "$(ProjectDir)pkg.json" "$(AppData)\Dynamo\Dynamo Core\1.3\packages\$(ProjectName)"`

-These lines tell VS to copy the dlls we produce in the bin folder, and the pkg.json into the package folder.
+These lines tell VisualStudio to copy into the package folder the `dlls` produced in the bin folder and the `pkg.json`.

 > **Note:**
 > The commands above point to the current version of Dynamo Sandbox, if you’re using a different version update accordingly.
 If you are using Dynamo for Revit you should instead use the following commands: